-Linda Kuo is a documentary photographer, whose work focuses on social environmental issues, with a special interest in the impact humankind has upon nature and the animal kingdom.
-Linda has been nominated for PDN's 30: Emerging Photographers...
+Linda Kuo is a documentary photographer, whose work focuses on social environmental issues with a special interest in the impact humankind has upon nature and the animal kingdom.
+Linda's work as been featured in The New York Times, The London...

 “It Takes a Village,” addresses the complexities of wildlife rescue and rehabilitation in Westchester County, New York, and how the situation has been impacted by human lifestyle changes in the time of COVID-19.
 The project introduces a local perspective that encourages audiences to see their surroundings and everyday actions in a new light.

 Since the pandemic, human activity has been significantly reduced, allowing animals to roam more freely without the threat of encountering humans.
 But more people at home means increased home improvement and landscaping projects, which have led to a significant rise in pesticide fatalities and habitat destruction, causing dramatic increases in harm to animals.